Is participation in Course Intentions mandatory?

 Course Intention appointments are automatically scheduled by Ryerson.
 Students are notified through their Ryerson email of their upcoming Course Intention appointment.
 Course Intention appointment information can also be found in the Enrolment Dates section of your Student Centre in RAMSS as well as the Undergraduate Calendar.

-Full-time students who do not participate in the Course Intention process will be responsible for enrolling in courses that are appropriate to their degree plan (and will meet the requirements for graduation) during the Open Enrolment period for the term via RAMSS.
+Full-Time students who do not participate in the Course Intentions process will be responsible for enrolling in courses that are appropriate to their degree plan (and will meet the requirements for graduation) during the Open Enrolment period for the term via RAMSS.

 Part Time Undergraduate Students (excluding Part Time Business Management and Business Technology Management Students):